CMV is preventable

 Congenital CMV Facts for Pregnant Individuals and Parents flyer.

 If I have already had CMV, do I need to worry about getting it again?

 CMV is a member of the herpes viruses so once you have been infected, it remains in your system, and can re-activate in the future.
 When someone catches CMV for the first time, it is called a primary infection.
 When someone who already has had the virus gets infected with another strain, or their current strain becomes active again, this is called a non-primary or secondary infection.

-▪️ 1-4 out of 100 women will experience a primary infection during pregnancy
+▪️ 1-4 out of 100 pregnant individuals will experience a primary CMV infection

-▪️ 1 in 1000 women will experience a secondary infection during pregnancy
+▪️ 1 in 1000 pregnant individuals will experience a secondary CMV infection during pregnancy